POS Hardware

 - Slow or unreliable tech leads to longer lines and lost sales.

 Wherever your current POS is creating friction, that’s probably where your upgrade ROI story will start.
+Where POS Upgrades Pay Off Most Retailers leading the way see the biggest returns in these areas:

-The math is simple: the faster each transaction, the more sales per hour especially at peak times.
-Upgraded terminals mean fewer bottlenecks and less lost revenue to walk-outs. - Fewer Mistakes at the Register
+- Faster Checkouts, Higher Throughput The math is simple: the faster each transaction, the more sales per hour especially at peak times.
+Upgraded terminals mean fewer bottlenecks and less lost revenue to walk-outs.

-Latest hardware help you avoid pricing mix-ups, missed promotions, or scanning errors.
-That means happier customers (and cleaner margins). - Better Inventory Visibility
+- Fewer Mistakes at the Register Latest hardware help you avoid pricing mix-ups, missed promotions, or scanning errors.
+That means happier customers (and cleaner margins).

-Integrated scanners and live data let teams keep shelves full and orders tight.
-No more over-ordering or stock blind spots. - Labor Efficiency That’s Easy to Measure
+- Better Inventory Visibility Integrated scanners and live data let teams keep shelves full and orders tight.
+No more over-ordering or stock blind spots.

-Associates spend less time battling tech or fixing mistakes, and more time helping customers on the floor.
-Modern UIs mean even new hires are productive, fast. - Data for Decision Making
+- Labor Efficiency That’s Easy to Measure Associates spend less time battling tech or fixing mistakes, and more time helping customers on the floor.
+Modern UIs mean even new hires are productive, fast.

-When every scan is clean, the whole business benefits from replenishment and reporting, to shrink management and planning ahead.
+- Data for Decision Making When every scan is clean, the whole business benefits from replenishment and reporting, to shrink management and planning ahead.

 What to Track When Building Your ROI Case